 2. Business Process:

 3. Choosing the relevant Trust Services Criteria (TSP):

-With five (5) TSC’s to choose from, businesses will need to make sure they’ve included the correct Trust Services Criteria within the scope of the audit.
+With five (5) TSP’s to choose from, businesses will need to make sure they’ve included the correct Trust Services Criteria within the scope of the audit.
 While almost every service organization assesses against the “Security” TSP, after that, you’ll need to determine the applicability of the remaining four (4).
-We’ve even had some company’s request an assessment for a single TSC other than the “Security” TSC – which is rare – but it does happen.
+We’ve even had some company’s request an assessment for a single TSP other than the “Security” TSP – which is rare – but it does happen.
 Speaking with North America’s leading SOC 2 firm will give you the insight and guidance needed on this important issue.

 Also, keep in mind that because the actual AICPA SOC reporting platform has a high degree of flexibility in place in terms of actual scoping parameters and tests of controls, you can expect to see clear differences in terms of a final deliverable from one SOC 2 report when compared to another.
 For example, a SOC 2 report performed on a data center will differ in various areas when compared to a SOC 2 report done on a cloud computing company.

 Correcting internal control deficiencies relating to one’s information security and operational posture can take some time, and it’s why many businesses prefer not to begin an actual SOC 2 assessment immediately – rather – take the time to correct control weaknesses.